 Once on board, Hunt locked them up below deck and sailed off with them to Malaga, Spain where he sold them off as slaves.

 Although some sources state that Squanto ended up in the hands of Spanish friars who liberated him and allowed him to live with them until 1618, when he then made his way to England and reunited with Gorges, this is not true, according to the journal of Mayflower pilgrim, William Bradford.

-Bradford’s journal corroborates the story most historians believe, that after landing in Spain, Squanto was taken by a ship captain to London and then Newfoundland where he lived for a few years before being taken back to England as an interpreter for Captain Thomas Dermer, an employee of Gorges:
+Bradford’s journal corroborates the story most historians believe, that after landing in Spain, Squanto was taken by a ship captain to London and then Newfoundland where he lived for a few years before being taken back to New England as an interpreter for Captain Thomas Dermer, an employee of Gorges: